 It all started with 2 alpacas...

-At it's largest, the Olson's herd reached 80 alpacas.
-Now a herd of 54 alpacas, these mild mannered animals, most born and bred on the farm, enjoy the gentle slopes of sunny pastures and the shade of massive 100 year oaks.
-Stroll around the farm and then browse a curated selection of alpaca sweaters, coats, scarves, blankets and cuddly alpaca toys in the Country Store.
+Ever-changing, the herd size typically sits between 50 and 60 alpacas.
+These mild mannered animals, many born and bred on the farm, enjoy the gentle slopes of sunny pastures and the shade of massive 100 year oaks.
+Stroll around the farm and then browse a selection of alpaca sweaters, coats, scarves, blankets and cuddly alpaca toys in the Farm Store.
 It's picture-perfect year round, so drop by when you come and visit the beautiful San Juans.